 Typical Replication Scenario

-- Create a transactional replication publication on an on-premises SQL Server database.
+- Create a transactional replication publication on a SQL Server database.

-- On the on-premises SQL Server use the New Subscription Wizard or Transact-SQL statements to create a push to subscription to Azure SQL Database.
+- On SQL Server use the New Subscription Wizard or Transact-SQL statements to create a push to subscription to Azure SQL Database.

 - With single and pooled databases in Azure SQL Database, the initial data set is a snapshot that is created by the Snapshot Agent and distributed and applied by the Distribution Agent.
-With a managed instance database, you can also use a database backup to seed the subscriber database.
+With a SQL Managed Instance publisher, you can also use a database backup to seed the Azure SQL Database subscriber.

-- Use transactional replication to replicate data from an on-premises SQL Server database to Azure SQL Database.
+- Use transactional replication to replicate data from a SQL Server database to Azure SQL Database.

-- Redirect the client or middle-tier applications to update the Azure SQL database copy.
+- Redirect the client or middle-tier applications to update the database copy.